mikeroyal/Fedora-Guide/README.md

 [CentOS Stream](https://www.centos.org/centos-stream/) is a continuously delivered distro(uses the Fedora OS base) that tracks just ahead of Red Hat Enterprise Linux (RHEL) development, positioned as a midstream between Fedora Linux and RHEL.

+[EPEL (Extra Packages for Enterprise Linux)](https://docs.fedoraproject.org/en-US/epel/) is an free and open source community-based repository project from the Fedora team which provides 100% high-quality add-on software packages for Linux distribution including RHEL (Red Hat Enterprise Linux) and CentOS Stream.

 [RPM Package Manager (RPM)](https://rpm.org/) is a powerful package management system capable of building computer software from source into easily distributable packages installing, updating and uninstalling packaged software querying detailed information about the packaged software, whether installed or not.

 [RPM Fusion](https://rpmfusion.org) is a software repository provides software that the Fedora Project or Red Hat doesn't want to ship.
 That software is provided as precompiled RPMs for all current Fedora versions and current Red Hat Enterprise Linux or clones versions; you can use the RPM Fusion repositories with tools like yum and PackageKit.

+[PipeWire](https://pipewire.org) is a server and user space API to deal with multimedia pipelines.It provides a low-latency, graph based processing engine on top of audio and video devices that can be used to support the use cases currently handled by both pulseaudio and JACK.
+PipeWire was designed with a powerful security model that makes interacting with audio and video devices from containerized applications easy.
+Nodes in the graph can be implemented as separate processes, communicating with sockets and exchanging multimedia content using fd passing.

+[WirePlumber](https://pipewire.pages.freedesktop.org/wireplumber/) is a modular session / policy manager for [PipeWire](https://pipewire.org/) and a GObject-based high-level library that wraps PipeWire’s API, providing convenience for writing the daemon’s modules as well as external tools for managing PipeWire.
+The WirePlumber daemon implements the session & policy management service.
+It follows a modular design, having plugins that implement the actual management functionality.

 [Anaconda](http://fedoraproject.org/wiki/Anaconda) is an OS installer used by Fedora, Red Hat Enterprise Linux (RHEL), CentOS Stream and other Linux distributions.

 [Fedora Media Writer](https://fedoramagazine.org/make-fedora-usb-stick/) is a tool in Fedora that will set up your flash drive to run a "Live" version of Fedora Workstation, meaning that you can boot it from your flash drive and try it out right away without making any permanent changes to your computer.

+[Etcher](https://www.balena.io/etcher/) is an open source, cross-platform software that makes it easy to flash operating system images to a microSD card or USB device.

 [Using Fedora with Microsoft’s WSL2](https://fedoramagazine.org/wsl-fedora-33/)